Skip to main content

 Luckily for your wallet, the days of paying a human advisor are becoming an “old thing” as technology has advanced, as proven by the creation of Robo-advisors that are available to help investors make smart decisions and the most profit from their investments.

-We know what you are thinking: “So, isn’t Acorns a good solution?”.
+We know what you think: “So, isn’t Acorns a good solution?”.
 Yeah, but only if you live in the US… Acorns is not available anywhere in Europe at the moment – if you are from the UK, France, Germany, Ireland, or any other European country, you cannot open an account.
-To use the Acorns app or open an account with it, you must be a US citizen or a permanent resident over 18 years old.
+To use or open an account with the Acorns app, you must be a US citizen or a permanent resident over 18 years old.
 The only exception is US Army personnel serving abroad, who can use their Acorn account anywhere in the world.

-As of now, Acorn has not yet publicized any projects for expanding beyond the US.
+As of this writing, Acorn has not yet publicized any projects for expanding beyond the US.
 We will keep you updated about any such plans if they come up.

 Do you want to know the most suitable alternatives for Acorns in Europe?
 We have got you covered!